Commodity Price Manipulation

-There are a number of illegal trading techniques that can artificially raise or lower the price of a commodity, including wash trades or spoofing.
-These practices are regulated in order to protect the integrity of the markets and prevent traders from taking advantage of market participants who rely on the fake bids, offers or transactions as actual evidence of supply and demand.
+There are a number of illegal trading techniques that can artificially raise or lower the price of a commodity, such as wash trading and spoofing.
+These practices are prohibited in order to protect market participants who rely on the accuracy and validity of bids, offers and transactions as actual evidence of supply and demand.

 Supply & Demand Manipulation